linusarvidsson/MusicProfiles/README.md

 Display the data on the users page and customize the page after the users activity.
 You can follow friends, view their profiles and activity, post on your timeline (songs, playlists, moods etc) and interact with other users.

-Vue will be used for the front-end.
-ExpressJS and MongoDB will be used for the back-end.
-Vuex and axios will be used for state manegement and database integration.

 ## Project Screencast
 https://youtu.be/BRNpuS4YoMw